 Personal Power Inventory

 One of the simplest ways to uncover your strengths is by conducting a personal power inventory.
 Added together, the items you arrive at will reveal the power you have to shape your future.
 Power, in this context, refers to strengths that cannot be taken away.
 Money, credentials, and possessions do not qualify, for they can disappear in a day.
-Nor do classic good looks count, since they can easily succumb to the ravages of aging, injury, or illness.
-In fact, mastering the fear of aging is a far greater triumph than using technology to stay one step ahead of nature.
-Even your skills–how well you speak, hunt, cook, handle finances, play sports, see the “big picture,” negotiate, mediate, teach or write-can be lost to time or stolen by circumstance.
+Nor do classic good looks count, since they can succumb to the ravages of aging, injury, or illness.
+Even your skills–how well you speak, hunt, cook, handle finances, play sports, negotiate, mediate, and teach–can be lost to time or stolen by circumstance.

 The power involved in shaping a future is perhaps best defined by Tracy Goss, author of The Last Word on Power, who wrote, “Power to make something impossible happen is a very sophisticated form of power.
 It is completely different from the forms of power that most people, even successful people, have learned during the course of their lives.
 It bears no relation to authority. . . .
 It has nothing to do with competence. . . .
 And it does not require influence. . . .
 When you acquire this power, you are free to take the risks and actions necessary to change the world.”

 The personal power inventory is a tool that encourages you to itemize three forms of power: knowledge power (KP), relationship power (RP), and inner power (IP).
-Added together, your knowledge power, your relationship power and your inner power will equal your personal power (PP), as is illustrated below.
+Added together, your knowledge power, your relationship power and your inner power will equal your personal power (PP).

 KP + RP + IP = PP